FrontendKedra/codibly-app/README.md

 ## Description

 Created this application as part of the hiring request on Codibly's site.
-It's working just like defined on site.
+It's working just like defined on job offer's site.

 ## Demo